 Why come to Montligeon?

-The demise of a loved one triggered off an inner seism affecting your whole life.
+The demise of a loved one can be most devastating, and its effects shutter many an aspect of one’s life.
 Why not come and stay at the shrine of Montligeon.
-It provides respite for body and soul, and will support you on the way to recovery.
+It provides respite of body and soul, and will support you to walk the way to recovery.

-- The “Mourning Consolation Week” sessions are scheduled over 5 days.
-They afford tuitions and guidance on the various phases of the mourning process and on Christian hope.
-The program schedules individual counselling, partaking in divine office, Mass, and casual exchanges.
-They are meant for people who have experienced bereavement at least nine months previously.
+The session tuitions and guidance on the various stages of bereavement, and Christian Hope.
+The program schedules individual counselling, offering to partake in divine office and Mass, and casual exchanges.
+The sessions are designed for people who have been bereaved at least for 9 months or longer.

 Such a session is earmarked by participants.
-It is indeed a unique moment devoted to reading over their personal mourning experience, receiving guidelines on such a devastating period of their life, together with tuitions on death and the afterlife.
+It is indeed a unique moment devoted to reading over one’s mourning experience, and to receiving guidelines on such a devastating period of one’s life, in addition to tuition on death and the afterlife.

 The prayer environment prevailing at the shrine, together with the support afforded by both religious communities in charge of facilitating the shrine spiritual activities significantly help alleviate this critical time.